nikgalanop/edsger/doc/README.md

 current terminal session).

 ### Compiler Behaviour And Options
-- The standard usage of the compiler (no flags), reads from an input file `name.eds` and produces three files `name.ll`, `name.s`, `name.out`.
+- The standard behaviour of the compiler, when no options are provided, is to read from an input file `name.eds` and produce three files `name.ll`, `name.s`, `name.out`.
 The first two contain the LLVM IR and the x86_64 assembly accordingly.
 The `.out` file is the produced executable.
 - There are four options that can be passed to the compiler:
   1. `-O`: when provided, enables the LLVM IR optimization.
 The optimization process consists of the following passes:
       `mem2reg`, `Instruction Combining`, `Reassociation`, `CFG Simplification`, `Global Value Numbering (GVN)`, `Aggressive DCE`.
-      Regardless of the usage of this option, when our compiler calls `llc`, the `llc` optimization level is set to `-O2`, meaning that the produced assembly code will always be optimized.
+      Regardless of the usage of this option, when the compiler calls `llc`, the `llc` optimization level is set to `-O2`, the default `llc` setting, meaning that the produced assembly code will always be optimized.
   2. `-i`: when provided, the compiler reads from `stdin` and outputs the produced LLVM IR to `stdout`.
 No input file should be provided.
 No output file is produced.
   3. `-f`: when provided, the compiler reads from `stdin` and outputs the produced assembly to `stdout`.
 No input file should